 The 2014 direct award contract included a provision to remove approximately 10% of services in the contract and competitively tender them during the lifetime of the contract.
 Two tender competitions took place for services included in the 2014 Direct Award contract.
 The first competition was for the operation of services in Waterford city and resulted in the award of a contract to Bus Éireann, which is due to commence in late 2018.
-The second competition was for the operation of Dublin Commuter services on the Kildare to Dublin corridor and resulted in the award of a contract to Bus éireann of a contract to Go Ahead Dublin, which is due to commence in early 2019.
+The second competition was for the operation of Dublin Commuter services on the Kildare to Dublin corridor and resulted in the award of a contract to Go Ahead Dublin, which is due to commence in early 2019.